Today I’m going to share with you one of the best-kept secrets when it comes to guitar right hand technique:

 How The Right Hand On Guitar Should Feel When It Touches The String

-Like this, the skillful guitarist is always listening.
-This is what the skillful guitar player is doing when they play.
-They are continuously in intimate contact with the ever-changing state of the strings, as the fingers of both hands, or the pick, works upon them.
-The skillful guitarist is always “listening” to the strings.
-(This is one reason why slow practice is so necessary, so that the “listening” can take place on a most intimate level.)
+Like this, the skillful guitarist is always listening to the strings.
+They are continuously in contact with the ever-changing state of the strings, as the fingers of both hands and pick work upon them.
+(This is one reason slow practice is necessary so that the “listening” can take place on the most intimate level.)

-When this conversation is taking place intensely and unhindered, so that there is an intimate communion between finger and string, and a feeling of oneness between ourselves and the guitar, we are playing from the string.
+When this conversation is taking place intensely and unhindered so that there is an intimate communion between finger and string, and a feeling of oneness between ourselves and the guitar, we are playing from the string.

 Communing With The String

-Second, we performed the same action, except this time we brought the pick to the string, and then applied a very small amount of pressure with the pick, paying attention to the small rise of tension in the arm that must accompany this action, and then removing the pick, paying attention to, and enforcing the release of tension.
+Second, we performed the same action but then applied a tiny amount of pressure with the pick, paying attention to the slight rise of tension in the arm that must accompany this action.
+Then we removed the pick - this time paying attention to and enforcing the release of tension.

-When doing this, we think of, feel, and re-create the same feeling of relaxation in the hand and arm that we had when we merely took the pick away from the string without playing.
+When doing this, we think of, feel, and re-create the same feeling of relaxation in our hand and arm that we had when we merely took the pick away from the string without playing.

-These exercises must be done daily, with great focus, over an extended period of time.
+These exercises must be done daily, with great focus, over an extended period.
 It will take weeks to months to undo the previous habits and functioning of the arm and hands.